IceBreakerG/ngx-version-check/README.md

 ## Build Requirements

 In order for the version check service to function, a post build script needs to be run after compiling your angular application so that the correct values are available to the service.
 The library's assets folder contains a file named `version.json` which is what will get read by the service.
-In your main `package.json` file, you will need a script, prefixed with `post`, to trigger the post build script, followed by a parameter, which is just the name of your project:
+In your main `package.json` file, you will need a script, prefixed with `post`, to trigger the post build script, followed by an optional parameter, which is just the name of your project:

 ```
 {